charansai0/Search-Algorithm/README.md

 ## Program:
 i)	#Use a linear search method to match the item in a list.
 ```
+'''
+Program for linear search method to match the item in a list
+Developed by: charan sai
+RegisterNumber: 21003158
+'''
 def linearsearch(array, n, k):

     for i in range(0, n):